 - It is a surgery and has associated risks

-- Is not 100% reversible in the event of regret
+- It is not 100% reversible in the event of regret

-- Does not protect against STD’s (only the proper use of condoms can do this)
+- It does not protect against STD’s (only the proper use of condoms can do this)

-- Is more expensive than the male form of permanent contraception (vasectomy)
+- It is more expensive than the male form of permanent contraception (vasectomy)

 The recovery period after most tubal ligations is about a week though you will most likely leave the hospital within a few hours after surgery.
 Because the procedure is immediately effective, you can maintain sexual activity as soon as you feel well enough.
 You will be permitted to shower (not bathe) 24 hours after the surgery, though scrubbing of the incision is not permitted.